fluttercandies/extended_list/README.md

 ## CollectGarbage

-track the indexs are collect, you can collect garbage at that monment(for example Image cache)
+track the indexes are collect, you can collect garbage at that monment(for example Image cache)

 ```dart
         ExtendedListView.builder(